-\section{Performance in Varying FL Settings}
+\subsection{Performance in Varying FL Settings}

-We additionally measure the effectiveness of FedCC in various non-IID settings, including different numbers of malicious clients, fractions of participation, and numbers of local epochs.
-Since Coomed was as effective as ours, and FLARE also used PLRs, we compare the three methods to FedCC, including FedAvg.
+We additionally measured the effectiveness of FedCC in various non-IID settings, including different numbers of malicious clients, fractions of participation, and numbers of local epochs.
+Since Coomed was as effective as ours, and FLARE also used PLRs, we compared three methods to FedCC, including FedAvg.

-\subsection{Impact of the Number of Malicious Clients}
+\subsubsection{Impact of the Number of Malicious Clients}

-We assess the impact of different numbers of malicious clients under untargeted attacks, specifically Fang-Krum and Fang-Med.
-In this set of experiments, we fix the total number of clients and participation fraction at 10 and 1, respectively.
-To adhere to the assumption that the number of attackers is less than half of the participating clients, we investigate the test accuracy considering scenarios involving up to four malicious clients.
+We assessed the impact of different numbers of malicious clients under untargeted attacks, specifically Untargeted-Krum and Untargeted-Med.
+In this set of experiments, we kept the total number of clients and participation fraction fixed at 10 and 1, respectively.
+To adhere to the assumption that the number of attackers is less than half of the participating clients, we investigated the test accuracy considering scenarios involving up to four malicious clients.

 \autoref{fig:diff_mal_clients} illustrates the accuracy in the given experimental settings, and it is evident that FedCC outperforms the other defense methods.
 We observe a general trend where the accuracy of defense methods decreases as the number of attackers increases.
-Notably, Coomed experiences the most significant drop in accuracy when transitioning from one to four malicious clients.
-This can be attributed to the fact that as the participation of malicious clients increases, there is a higher likelihood that the median values will be influenced by the malicious contributions.
+Notably, Coomed experiences the most significant drop in accuracy when transitioning from one malicious client to four malicious clients.
+This can be attributed to the fact that as the participation of malicious clients increases, there is a higher likelihood of the median values being influenced by their malicious contributions.

 In contrast, FedCC does not rely solely on geometric measures such as angles or distances but instead leverages hidden correlations between networks to identify and filter out malicious clients.
 As a result, FedCC demonstrates superior accuracy in filtering out malicious clients, regardless of the number of attackers involved.
 It is important to note that the accuracy degradation observed as the number of malicious clients increases primarily due to aggregating fewer clients rather than the malicious clients themselves being selected.
 These findings underscore the robustness and effectiveness of FedCC in defending against untargeted attacks, as it consistently outperforms other defenses across varying numbers of malicious clients.